gurdalertek/SwapGasFees/README.md

-# Design of SwapGasFees: an analytics dashboard for Uniswap gas fees
+# Design of SwapGasFees: an Analytics Dashboard for Uniswap Gas Fees

 **Gurdal Ertek**